Bilge Demirköz: Education and career

 Demirköz is from Istanbul.
 She attended Robert College for her high school studies.
 She wanted to take part in research during her undergraduate degree, so moved to Massachusetts Institute of Technology.
 She won Joel Matthew Orloff Award in 2001.
 She earned a Bachelor of Science in Physics and Music from Massachusetts Institute of Technology in 2001.
 She started working on the Alpha Magnetic Spectrometer.
 She was offered PhD positions in California Institute of Technology, MIT, Stanford University and Harvard University.
-Despite originally starting her PhD at MIT, the Space Shuttle Challenger disaster resulted in her moving to the University of Oxford.
+Despite originally starting her PhD at MIT, the Space Shuttle Columbia disaster resulted in her moving to the University of Oxford.
 She was a Science and Technology Facilities Council Dorothy Hodgkin Scholar under the supervision of Antony Weidberg.
 She completed her postgraduate studies at the University of Oxford in 2007, and was a member of Balliol College.
 Her thesis was titled Construction and Performance of the ATLAS SCT Barrels and Cosmic Tests.

-From 2007 to 2009 Demirköz was a postdoctoral fellow at CERN where she worked as a Trigger Expert for the ATLAS experiment.
+From 2007 to 2009 Demirköz was a postdoctoral fellow at CERN where she worked for the ATLAS experiment.
 In 2009, she was a postdoctoral scholar at the University of Cambridge. from 2009 until 2011, she was a postdoctoral fellow at CERN and the Institute for High Energy Physics (Institut de Fisica d'Altes Energies (IFAE).

 She was promoted to Professor at Middle East Technical University in 2017.
 She serves as the Principal Investigator of the astroparticle physics group.